Efficiency in Digital Economies -- A Primer on Tokenomics: Socio-economic transformation in the digital age

+DLT and related innovations are part of a more general trend towards digitization, computerization, and automation.
+In a world with growing numbers of important processes rely on formal rules of protocols, the trustworthiness and alignment to more efficient coordination in the context of growing complexity is inevitable \cite{christakis2021}.

-DLT networks can be regarded as a socio-economic evolution of the Internet.
-Blockchain protocols can be seen as novel collaboration frameworks that provide higher levels of transparency while reducing bureaucracy with self-enforcing code.
-Blockchain protocols enable networks in a distributed and decentralized manner, thereby minimizing principal-agent dilemmas\footnote{Wikipedia (2020): Principal-agent problem.
-Available online at https://en.wikipedia.org/wiki/Principal\%E2\%80\%93agent\_problem} of organizations and subsequent moral hazards\footnote{Wikipedia (2020): Moral Hazard.
-Available online at https://en.wikipedia.org/wiki/Moral\_hazard} by introducing tokenized incentives.
-This networks can be compared with digital representations of society and economy.
-Cryptographic token, within those distributed networks, provide incentives to automatically align and enforce interests in the absence of third parties (intermediaries).
-Due to this, we believe that this protocols provide the substrate for the next evolution of the Internet, Web 3.0, as it enables a new form of decentralized human collaboration and offers the building blocks of scalable and resilient collaboration frameworks.
+Collaboration frameworks based on DLT and fueled by \emph{tokenized} incentives foster cooperation in the digital age.
+DLT enables networks in a distributed and decentralized manner, thereby minimizing principal-agent dilemmas \cite{stiglitz1989} of organizations and subsequent moral hazards \cite{marhsall1976} by introducing digital incentive mechanisms.
+These networks can be compared with digital representations of society and economy, why it is called \emph{socio-economy}.
+Cryptographic token, within those distributed networks, epitomize those digital incentives to automatically align and enforce interests in the absence of intermediaries.